sparklingrobots/nano2017/second_draft/meta/NotesOnEditing.md

 Today I've been putting off coming to the book.
 Maybe time to find a new spot to work on.
 I thought I started a scene somewhere about the battles, the lost towns, but I can't find it now....I'll try again.
 Okay, still mostly just worked on the plot.
 Just trying to hammer it into submission.
 Tomorrow I'd like to work some more on the plot, I think.
 I want to figure out what the fungus is, how we can cure the tree itself since the song cures the humans.
 I think this is the wonky and technical part?
 Or maybe I'm just avoiding writing but I keep hitting questions I dont' know the answer to.
 And struggling to figure out if I can keep the book I originally meant to write or if it's something else altogether.
 And if that's okay.

+## 2018.12.17
+I figured out how I want the Delvers to initially ask Lo to join them.
+I think that the scene does a lot for fleshing out Lo, and also for helping me discuss what the issues are (since I have to explain them to Lo).
+Lo DOES wear cardigans.
+I don't know why!
+What the fuck!
+Soon (tomorrow?)
+I want to organize the segments further--into the steps of the hero's journey.

 # LINKS I WANT TO REVIEW
 http://www.writersdigest.com/writing-articles/by-writing-goal/improve-my-writing/8-ways-to-write-better-characters
 http://www.writersdigest.com/online-editor/how-to-make-ordinary-characters-compelling